Buying Guides

 Why an arm beats the stand in the box

-The factory stand that ships with your monitor is perfectly competent at one thing: holding the screen in exactly the spot the manufacturer decided you’d want it.
+The factory stand that ships with your monitor is perfectly competent at one thing: holding the screen exactly where the manufacturer decided you’d want it.
 The trouble is the base.
 It eats your desk.
-According to thehomeofficeguide.co.uk’s 2026 round-up, moving to an arm frees up roughly a square foot of desk space — and on a compact creator setup, where the keyboard, a tablet, a control surface and a coffee are all fighting for the same patch of timber, a square foot is the difference between cramped and workable.
+According to thehomeofficeguide.co.uk’s 2026 round-up, moving to an arm frees up roughly a square foot of desk space — and on a compact creator setup, where the keyboard, a tablet, a control surface and a coffee all fight for the same patch of timber, a square foot is the difference between cramped and workable.

 The one I’d actually buy: the Ergotron LX